kangmincho/kangmincho.github.io/Activities.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
   This is a place for my past activities and community service experiences.
-Links direct you to the external sites.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true